rom-rb/rom-migrator/README.md

 ### Customize default path to migrations

 By default migrations are expected to be found in `db/migrate`.
+You can redefine this settings for custom adapter:

 ```ruby
 # lib/rom-custom_adapter/migrator.rb